-The central seats that are closest together are going to appeal most to couples traveling together but, even if you find yourself in one of these seats and next to a complete stranger, a suitably high central divider can be raised to give you a lot of privacy.
+The central seats that are closest together are mostly going to appeal to couples traveling together but, even if you find yourself in one of these seats and next to a complete stranger, a suitably high central divider can be raised to give you a lot of privacy.

 Another difference to note is that the center seats that are close together (odd-numbered rows) are set away from the Qsuite door (a fixed table fills the area between the seat and the door)…

 …while the central seats with a degree of separation between them (even-numbered rows) are positioned next to the suite door (the fixed table is positioned between the two seats):

 A solo traveler with only central seats to choose from will need to decide if they prefer to have their seat close to the central divider or close to the suite door – I would choose the latter.

 If you happen to be traveling in a group of four (and if the necessary seats are available) the Qsuite Business Class cabin has a party trick that will probably appeal – 4 Qsuites can be opened up to form one large suite for the whole traveling party:

 Just as with the central Qsuites, there are notable differences between the Qsuites found on either side of the aircraft cabin.

 On the A350-1000, the window seats in the odd-numbered rows face rearwards and are positioned up against the hull of the aircraft (with a fixed table between the seat and the suite door)…

 …while the seats in the even-numbered rows face forwards, are positioned away from the windows, and are closer to the suite door:

 It is easier to look out of the windows if you’re seated in a Qsuite which is located further from the suite door but as long as you’re not bothered whether you fly facing forward or backward, there’s no big difference between the experience that both seat configurations offer.